Skip to main content

 Hospital coordination

-If you're still in hospital when we're called, we coordinate with the ward, the social worker, and the admitting doctor.
+If you're still in hospital when we're called, we work with the ward, social worker, and admitting doctor.
 Discharge planning starts early.
-Families often make the first call.
+Family often makes the first call on behalf of the person who's hurt — that's fine.

 We've been through this 1000 times.
 Been through it with you.

-Serious pedestrian crashes often land the injured person in ICU or on a ward for days.
-The first call to us is usually made by a partner, parent, adult child, or close friend — with the injured person's consent or as a reasonable step on their behalf.
+Serious pedestrian crashes often mean the person who's hurt is in intensive care or on a ward for a while.
+The first call is commonly made by a partner, parent, adult child, or close friend — with the person's consent or as a reasonable step on their behalf.

-We talk to family plainly.
-We explain what CTP covers, what the 28-day window means, and what we're doing while you sit at the bedside.
+We speak with family plainly, no jargon.
+We explain what's covered, what the timing looks like, and what we're doing on the file while you're at the bedside.

-Being on a pedestrian crossing, in a school zone, or on a footpath generally makes your claim stronger — the driver almost always carries fault in those situations.
-But being off a crossing doesn't block your claim.
-Pedestrians can be injured mid-block, in car parks, on driveways, at intersections without crossings — and CTP covers every one of those.
+No. Being on a crossing, in a school zone, or on a footpath usually makes your claim stronger — the driver almost always carries fault in those situations.
+But being off a crossing doesn't shut you out.
+Mid-block, in car parks, on driveways, at intersections without crossings — all covered.

 Can’t call right now?